cumbof/MetaSBT/README.md

 | `--db-dir`               | ⚑         | Database folder path |
 | `--output-file`          | ⚑         | Path to the output table |
 | `--version`              |           | Print current module version and exit |

-## Unlocking unknown species profiling with `kraken2`

-TBA

-## Credits

-Please credit our work in your manuscript by citing:

-> Fabio Cumbo and Daniel Blankenberg, "Microbial strain characterization and subtyping of metagenome-assembled genomes with sequence bloom trees" _manuscript in preparation_ (2022)

 ## Contributing